All Creatures Oddly Bright and Beautiful

 It's born with white or creamy-"blonde" fur, which in maturity turns dark.
 Its eyes and nose have normal pigment.
 In 1997 a cream-colored bear soon to be named "Halo" wandered into the Vince Shute Wildlife Sanctuary near Orr, Minnesota.
 He became a beloved (and much commercialized) figure for a time but disappeared roughly a year later.
 According to the website americanbear.org, Halo was thought to be a genetically determined white-phase black bear.
 Rumors abound as to his fate.
 But after his disappearance, the State of Minnesota passed a law preventing the hunting of any white-phased black bears.

 A sub-group of the white-phased black bear -- called the Kermode bear - exists on a few isolated islands off the coast of British Columbia.
 Indigenous populations there regard them as sacred animals.
 Roughly one in three cubs is born creamy white.
 Is it possible that a buried bit of Kermode DNA expressed itself in Halo?
 Or in the bear of the White Bear Lake legend?

-Interested in another unusual bird I came to know?
-Skip to story:
+Interested in another unusual bird story?

-Love on the Front Lawn
+See: Love on the Front Lawn